NRCan/datahub-portal/Portal/src/Datahub.Portal/Pages/Forms/LanguageTraining/FormIntro.md

 ### Language Assessment

-_A Language Evaluation and Training Plan (LETP) assessment is pre-requisite to language training.
+_A Language Evaluation and Training Plan (LETP) assessment is a pre-requisite to language training.
 If you have not completed an LETP assessment, please submit a request by sending an email to languagetraining-formationlinguistique@nrcan-rncan.gc.ca._

 ### Commitment and Approvals